How to Differentiate with 4 Response Options and 10 Must-Have Traits for Sales Success

 TEN REQUIREMENTS FOR IMPLEMENTING OPTION 2

-• Have the ability to ask thought-provoking questions
+• Able to ask thought-provoking questions

-• Be committed to following through
+• Committed to following through

-• Be focused on achieving the goal
+• Focused on achieving the goal

 • Optimistic about the outcome

-• Be realistic about the odds of success
+• Realistic about the odds of success

-• Be prepared to engage
+• Prepared to engage

-• Be responsive and timely in their communications
+• Responsive and timely in their communications

 While some salespeople can do some of these things, it’s unfortunate that most salespeople do not excel at all of these things.
 What about the salespeople on your sales team?
 How do they measure up?